 After the edge of the rug is prepared, folded and secured in place with some simple basting, it is time to whip the edge of your hooked rug.
+After 18 years of Rug Hooking I have developed a tried and true method.
+It is my fold forward finish for hooked rugs.
 I like a whipped finish because it gives the hooked rug a stiffer edge and some added protection from the vacuum.
 Yes, I vacuum my hooked rugs.
 I use rug warp backing so my rugs are sturdier and stiffer than linen rugs.
-I do have one linen rug that I vacuum often but I have to be extra careful to not catch the edge into the beater bar
+I do have one linen rug that I vacuum often but I have to be extra careful to not catch the edge into the beater bar.

 Why you should steam your rugs

 Why you must steam your rugs

 “Have you admired the smooth even work in completed rugs at the rug shows?
 Steaming is not an optional step.
 It makes a huge difference in the finished product.
 Try steaming your rug and it will look as smooth and professional as the rugs on display.“

 When you knit a sweater, you block your work.
 It is a process of getting the fibers damp and then letting them dry in a set position so that they permanently retain their shape.
 We cannot get our rugs super wet, so we use steam.